shuckproductions/jordan/_includes/bio.md

 I feel that I have a responsibility to entertain, inspire and engage with an audience; and this sparks my passion for the media, making me determined, focused and enthusiastic about all aspects of media production from writing to editing.
 I believe film, television and radio are the most important ways to tell a story and use creativity to form relationships with characters you have created to change people's opinions.

 Broadcasting is one of the most powerful and influential tools that we have in society and I would love to be a part of the community that makes it happen.
-My goal is to be a producer or perhaps a director and I believe that through hard work and getting my degree will provide me with a stepping stone to help me achieve this goal.